MelmonVEVO/MelmonVEVO/README.md

 I am a British fullstack developer based in London.

 I have extensive experience in Python (Django/Flask, TensorFlow) and TypeScript (plus React).
-I also have some experience with C++ and Java.
+I also have experience with C++ and Java.

 I read Computer Science at the University of Bath.
 I wrote my dissertation on reinforcement learning applications to the game Rogue.

-I love rhythm games, traditional roguelikes and SHMUPs.
+I love playing rhythm games, traditional roguelikes and SHMUPs.
-I also like reading, gamedev, drawing, faffing around with Linux and clay pigeon shooting.
+I also like reading, piano and music production, gamedev, drawing, faffing around with Linux and clay pigeon shooting.

 I don't use social media, so the best way to contact me is through email.
 ```